Top 8 Marvelous Royal Palaces in the World

 Without hesitation in French, Sans Souci was the summer palace and private refuge of the King of Prussia, Freidrich the Great.
 A place where he could safely withdraw to relax with his sighthounds, Sanssouci Palace or Sanssouci Palace, is in Potsdam, on the border with Berlin.

 The architecture of Sanssouci was built on an elevated floor with cascading vineyard terraces and is more Frederician Rococo due to the strong influence of the king’s taste.
-Sanssouci attractions not to be missed include the reception area of the pantheonic gold and white marble hall, the Voltaire Hall, and Antoine Watteau’s painting.
+Sanssouci attractions that should not be missed include the reception area of the Pantheonic gold and white marble hall, the Voltaire Hall, and Antoine Watteau’s painting.

 Forbidden City, China

-The Forbidden City is the largest palace complex in the world in Beijing, China, also known as the Imperial Palace and Palace Museum.
+The Forbidden City is the largest palace complex in the world, located in Beijing, China.
+It is also known as the Imperial Palace and Palace Museum.
 This palace complex covers an area of 72 hectares.
-The forbidden city has 980 buildings with 8707 different rooms.
+The Forbidden City has 980 buildings and 8707 different rooms.
 This palace complex was built between 1406 and 1420 to house Emperor Zhu Di.